abdulniyaspm/druglord/README.md

     print(f'\n{len(results)} produtos encontrados '
           f'em {dl.search_time:.2f} segundos')
 ```

-From command-line, you can search for a drug:
+From command-line, you can search for a medicine:
 ```bash
 $ python druglord.py tylex
 ```
 You can also search using multiple words:
 ```bash
 $ python druglord.py "Vallium 10mg"
 ```
 ---

 ## Todo (Help wanted)
  - Add to PiPY
  - Add more tests
  - Traverse multiple page results
+ - i18n
  - Use lxml for faster results
  - Group products by name if similar